 The monthly differences over the investigated time span is shown in Figure 29 for all investigated satellite - satellite pairs for the time span 2008 - 2010, and in Figure 30 for the two data pairs analysed for 2018 - 2020.
 The number of monthly averaged data points is also shown.
 The highest number of data points is found for the MODIS data sets against SEVIR2 data.
 MOD11A-SEVIR2 and MOD11T-SEVIR2 daytime differences are more negative than MODISA-SEVIR2 and MODIST-SEVIR2 differences, as already mentioned in Section 4.1.
 For MOD11A and MOD11T versus SEVIR2 also the absolute daytime differences are larger than for MODIST and MODISA against SEVIR2.
-ATSR\3-SEVIR2 has smaller differences than ATSR\3-MOD11T, at a smaller differences than ATSR\3-MOD11T, which also shows that MOD11T has lower LST values than the MODIST algorithm.
+ATSR\3-SEVIR2 has smaller differences than ATSR\3-MODIST and ATSR\3-MOD11T.
+ATSR\3-MODIST has smaller differences than ATSR\3-MOD11T, which also shows that MOD11T has lower LST values than the MODIST algorithm.
 ATSOP\-SEVIR2 shows the strongest seasonal cycle both for daytime and night-time data, and also the largest absolute differences, followed by MODIST - ATSOP\.
-For all data sets intercompared against SEVIR2 data.
+For all data sets intercompared against SEVIR2, there is a strong positive outlier for night-time data in 2010/09, which must be caused by the SEVIR2 data.
 As yet no explanation has been found for this anomaly.
 SLSTRA - SEVIR4 and SLSTRB - SEVIR4 have very small differences and also no seasonal cycle, for daytime and for night-time data.